 Even if I don’t plan to use cryptocurrency, should I hold some as an investment?

-If you do jump in at this time, know you are more likely speculating than investing, with current pricing resembling a fast-forming bubble destined for collapse.
+If you do jump in at this time, know you are more likely speculating than investing, with current pricing resembling a fast-forming bubble.

 Let’s take a look at the risks.